The Art of Mediation

 Mediation is a form of “ADR” (Alternative Dispute Resolution) that can offer a pragmatic, cost effective, flexible and confidential option for dispute resolution, outside the formal court process.

 So how does Mediation fit into the world of art and cultural heritage?
-Disputes are just as common in this area as in any other and can involve commercial parties (dealers, auction houses, shippers, insurers, museums), private individuals (artists, collectors, experts), family disputes and challenges from more esoteric interests such as indigenous communities.
+Disputes are just as common in this area as in any other and can involve commercial parties (dealers, auction houses, shippers, insurers, museums), private individuals (artists, collectors, experts), family disputes and disputes in relation to ethical, moral and legal issues surrounding cultural property.
 Issues in question could relate to sale and purchase contracts, provenance or attribution disputes, copyright infringement, claims for restitution of stolen art, damage during transit, or issues of a religious, cultural or political nature relating to the ownership or display of artefacts.
 Some claims may be substantial in value, some less so, but in all cases the potential advantages of a mediated settlement should be considered.

 Formal litigation is hugely expensive – even the cost of issuing proceedings can now run into tens of thousands of pounds (depending on the value of the claim) and the expense of taking a case to trial, with the involvement of solicitors, barristers, experts and advisors could easily reach hundreds of thousands of pounds.
 The losing party in a trial usually ends up having to pay not only their own costs but the bulk of those of their successful opponents.
 That could be ruinous and in reality a gamble, given the inevitable risks of litigation where certainty of outcome can almost never be fully predicted.
 There are other issues too.
 Litigation is, essentially, public and open to the press and general scrutiny.
 The acquisition and possession of art is often a highly private and confidential matter and parties may not want the exposure of a trial.
 Indeed, disputes relating to the professionalism of parties (dealers, auction houses etc) or as to attribution or provenance of a piece of art, could be ruinous in terms of the reputation of the parties and may well have a negative impact on the value of the artwork.
 In many cases, parties to a dispute may wish to maintain an ongoing professional (or indeed personal) relationship and litigation is highly likely to damage that, purely by reason of its aggressive and destructive nature.
 A private, discretely conducted Mediation is far more likely to lower the temperature and facilitate a settlement of the dispute on terms that can allow the relationships to continue.